Stickykenny/TIA-for-htr/README.md

 - For the segmentation, delete tmp/save/segment/ and tmp/save/ocr_save/
 - For the OCR, delete tmp/save/ocr_save/
 - For the alignments, delete /tmp/cropped_checklist.json and tmp/cropped_match/
+- For the manual alignments, delete jsons in the manual_align/ folder

 # Project Structure